PRATIKDHONE/Business-Insights-360/README.md

 ## PowerBI techniques Learnt
-What are all the questions should be asked before staring the project Creating calculated columns creating measure using DAX language
+[x] What are all the questions should be asked before staring the project [x] Creating calculated columns
+[x] creating measure using DAX language
-Data modeling
+[x] Data modeling
-Using Bookmarks to switch between two visuals
+[x] Using Bookmarks to switch between two visuals
-Page navigation with buttons
+[x] Page navigation with buttons
-Using divide function to prevent zero division errors creating date table using m language
+[x] Using divide function to prevent zero division errors [x] creating date table using m language
-Dynamic titles based on the applied filters
+[x] Dynamic titles based on the applied filters
-Using KPI indicators
+[x] Using KPI indicators
-Conditional formatting the values in visuals using icons or background color Data validation techniques
+[x] Conditional formatting the values in visuals using icons or background color [x] Data validation techniques
-PowerBi services
+[x] PowerBi services
-Publishing reports to PowerBi services
+[x] Publishing reports to PowerBi services
-Setting up personal gateway to set up the auto refresh of data PowerBi App creation
+[x] Setting up personal gateway to set up the auto refresh of data [x] PowerBi App creation
-Collaboration, workspace, access permissions in PowerBi services And Many More
+[x] Collaboration, workspace, access permissions in PowerBi services

 ## Importing data into PowerBi